vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity.md

 \(TV ad 1.3.4, Subbāśāstrī 1929-1934, p.
 192\).26 This solution is probably favoured by Jayanta himself, who repeatedly proposes it also in later sections \(especially in 6.1.2.2, which deals with the problem of extreme religious practices, see also section II.4.5\).

-**II.4.4 Validity of texts which are far away from the Veda or overtly contradict it** One is lead to think that Jayanta favours the view that God is the author of all sacred texts, due to the fact that it is presented after the view that they have a reliable human author in the present text, and due to the arguments in favour of the validity of the Veda and aiming at proving the existence of God elaborated in the rest of the NM.
+##### 1.2.4.4 Validity of texts which are far away from the Veda or overtly contradict it
+One is lead to think that Jayanta favours the view that God is the author of all sacred texts, due to the fact that it is presented after the view that they have a reliable human author in the present text, and due to the arguments in favour of the validity of the Veda and aiming at proving the existence of God elaborated in the rest of the NM.

 However, given that God is the author of all sacred texts, how can they contradict each other?
 In order to solve this problem, Jayanta first states that the contradictions are minor, since all texts agree as for what has to be achieved \(liberation\), the means to achieve it \(a salvific knowledge\) and the content of such knowledge \(the self, *ātman*\) —and this notwithstanding what they claim about themselves.